-The first coloured column you see was my first attempt to break my knowledge base into sections that made sense to be sold together.
+The first coloured column you see was my first attempt to break my knowledge base into sections that made sense to be studied together.
 These sections now form the 4 Levels in my Library – the Basics, Foundations, Everyday and Specialist Levels.

 Only two of them have been populated so far.

 The other two lay in the hope that at some point I won’t have lost all my creative juices and will start creating content again. #gottakeepbelieving #notscarredtoomuchyet

 My next job was then to move it into the system that literally explains left to right, each part of the content creation process – from the marketing material needed, through to the outcomes achieved, the theory, demonstrations, activities, resources, the whole shebang.
-The red, orange and green sections you see on this and the previous image was my attempt to work out what I had created already, what was in draft, and what hadn’t even been started.
+The red, orange and green sections you see on these images was my attempt to work out what I had created already, what was in draft, and what hadn’t even been started.
 I don’t have a screenshot of the finished spreadsheet post brain-dump but all I can say is that there was A LOT of orange and red, and not a lot of green.

 I then came to the conclusion that I had a pretty neat breakdown of courses across the four levels, and that the number of courses in each level almost evened out.
 Ahhh, nothing like pen, paper and stick figure drawings 🙂

 This is what the initial stick figures turned into, but not after one helluva lot of time, money and energy was spent trying to work out how to best present nearly 40 lessons, across two levels, inside 7 different courses.

 Even the designer and developer were stumped.
 Now I’m not suggesting you should do it all in one shebang like I did, in fact I’m recommending that you DON’T. If you value your mental health and immediate relationships my recommendation would be to work on creating ONE course at a time, then when you’ve got the content for a couple that you know work fabulously, look into how to get them all online and into a virtual Library. #wishI’dtakenmyownadvice